andrasq/node-qmock/Readme.md

 Change Log
 ----------

+- 0.4.0 - breaking change: `stub()` with a noop function if no override method is given
 - 0.3.1 - fix mockHttpServer typos and parser errors (experimental)
 - 0.3.0 - extendWithMocks adds stub/spy/mockTimers/mockHttp, mockHttpServer (experimental)
 - 0.2.0 - also track stub callbacks, new anonymous `spy` functions, simple http mocking, test with qnit